quadbio/RNAseq_tutorial/Tutorial.md

 Here you would need to make sure you have a username or account name available at the server, so as the name of the server (hostname).
 Also you need to make sure that your personally computer and the server is in the same network (e.g. to use the servers in ETHZ, you should make sure you are using the ETH network via WIFI or network cables in the campus, or you should use the ETH VPN), otherwise the computer won't be able to understand and connect to the right machine.
 Without other additional setup, the server will then respond by asking you for the password.
 If the server is working, your account is valid on the server, and the username and password you input match, you can likely see some welcoming message, and a new line with the prompt waiting for your command in the server.

-For the students attending the Systems Genomics course, there is the student server for you to work on your drylab task.
-The server is called "bs-studentsvr04" as its hostname.
-The username to login the server is your ETH username, while the password being the one you use also for your email and most of the ETH services.

 ```console
 ssh <username>@bs-studentsvr04
 ```

+>***NOTE***
+>For the Systems Genomics lecture, we used to have a dedicated student server called 'bs-studentsvr04' for students joining the lecture to use for preprocessing the data.
+The server, however, is no longer valid and for the lecture we have now completely switched to Euler, the high-performance computer cluster in ETH.
+More details will be provided in the next section.
+Still, this section is relevant, as using Euler firstly requires the access to the login server of the system, for which you will use the way as described here.

 You would hopefully see the following, suggesting a successful login:
 <p align="center">